12 Hysterical, Offensive, Ridiculous, Controversial, Frightening, Sexy Book Covers

 But there were many who did not agree.
 They found the book's cover and title offensive.
 So they made Tee change it to the O'Keefeian Labia Flowers, and mask the cartographic vagina on the front with sketches of actual flora.
 That's when sales started to plummet.
 People didn't want flowers.
 They wanted cunts.
 And thus, the original title and cover were restored.
 Huzzah!

 According to the Guinness Book of World Records, Agatha Christie is the best selling novelist of all time, with something like 4 billion books in print.
 Her estate claims that the popularity of her work is second only to that of the collective entity known as William Shakespeare and, of course, God.
-The white Christian one, not any of those brown bastards.
-(Their words, not mine.)
+The white Christian one.
 Her bestselling book?
-An insensitively titled mystery yarn called Ten Little Niggers (henceforth to be referred to as Ten Little N-words).
+A mystery yarn insensitively titled Ten Little N******.

-Why the hell would you call your book Ten Little N-words?
-Why, because it takes place on Nigger Island (henceforth to be referred to as "N-word Island").
+Why the hell would you call your book something like that?
+Because it takes place on N***** Island.
 Who would put such an offensive name on a map?
-I don't know, let's ask Hamilton County, New York, and any of the hundred other places in the United States with the N-word in their name.
+I don't know, let's ask Hamilton County, New York, and any of the hundred other places in the United States that still use the word in their name.

-Actually, it was probably because the nursery rhyme, "Ten Little N-words," features prominently in the plot.
+It was also probably because the nursery rhyme, "Ten Little N******," features prominently in the plot.
 But still, why?
 The book was published in the UK in 1939.
 By that time even America knew the title was offensive, and changed it to the much classier, And Then There Were None.
-In addition, all instances of the N-word were changed to "Indian" (because, you know, it was still cool to hate on redskins).
+In addition, all instances of the N-word were changed to "Indian" (because, you know, we'd only evolved so far).

-But the most racist thing of all was the original cover, which featured a tribe of gibbering golliwogs brandishing spears and eating watermelon.
+But the most racist thing of all was the original cover, which featured a group of natives brandishing spears and eating watermelon.
 I shit you not.
-(Golly dolls, by the way, still popular in the UK.
-Old habits die hard.)

 This one's all about the title, but it doesn't hurt that James Van Der Beek is on the cover.
-Because yeah, young Eazy-E, Kristy McNichol, random Asian girl, and that dude with fantastic taste in sweaters are cool, but The Beek is the fucking man!
-You can tell Lorraine Peterson really had her finger on the pulse of late 80's/early 90's Christian youth.
+Because yeah, young Eazy-E, Kristy McNichol, and that dude with fantastic taste in sweaters are cool, but The Beek is the fucking man!
+You can tell Lorraine Peterson really had her finger on the pulse of late 80s/early 90s Christian youth.

 If you like this, I highly recommend you check out some of her other work: Why Isn't God Giving Cash Prizes (AKA I'll Diffuse This Ungodly Sexual Tension By Playing The Piano With My Ass), If The Devil "Made" You Do It, You Blew It (AKA You're Going To Hell Because You Went Down On Bobby Miller Behind The Dairy Barn), and Dying of Embarrassment ...& Living To Tell About It (AKA Mullets Ahoy!).